-1. Did lawyer violate any professional responsibility rules by charging a contingency fee to collect alimony?
+Question: Did lawyer violate any professional responsibility rules by charging a contingency fee to collect alimony?

-No. Comment directed to Rule 4-1.5(f)(3): This provision does not preclude a contract for a contingent fee for legal representation in connection with the recovery of post-judgment balances due under support, alimony, or other financial orders because such contracts do not implicate the same policy concerns.
+Answer: No. Comment directed to Rule 4-1.5 (f)(3): This provision does not preclude a contract for a contingent fee for legal representation in connection with the recovery of post-judgment balances due under support, alimony, or other financial orders because such contracts do not implicate the same policy concerns.

-2. How many ethical violations has lawyer committed?
+Question: How many ethical violations has lawyer committed?

-- A. Two (2)
+- a.
+2

-- B. Three (3)
+- b.
+3

-- C. Enough to be suspended from practice.
+- c.
+Enough to be suspended from practice.

-- D. Enough to be disbarred.
+- d.
+Enough to be disbarred.

-- E. Who cares, we want to eat dinner.
+- e.
+Who cares, we want to eat dinner.